awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 If you revoke these permissions after you create the delivery stream, Kinesis Data Firehose can't scale out by creating more ENIs when necessary\.
 You might therefore see a degradation in performance\.

-When you create or update your delivery stream, you specify a security group for Kinesis Data Firehose to use when it sends data to your Amazon ES domain\.
-You can use the same security group that the Amazon ES domain uses or a different one\.
-If you specify a different security group, ensure that it allows outbound HTTPS traffic to the Amazon ES domain's security group\.
-Also ensure that the Amazon ES domain's security group allows HTTPS traffic from the security group you specified when you configured your delivery stream\.
-If you use the same security group for both your delivery stream and the Amazon ES domain, make sure the security group inbound rule allows HTTPS traffic\.
+When you create or update your delivery stream, you specify a security group for Kinesis Data Firehose to use when it sends data to your OpenSearch Service domain\.
+You can use the same security group that the OpenSearch Service domain uses or a different one\.
+If you specify a different security group, ensure that it allows outbound HTTPS traffic to the OpenSearch Service domain's security group\.
+Also ensure that the OpenSearch Service domain's security group allows HTTPS traffic from the security group you specified when you configured your delivery stream\.
+If you use the same security group for both your delivery stream and the OpenSearch Service domain, make sure the security group inbound rule allows HTTPS traffic\.
 For more information about security group rules, see [Security group rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SecurityGroupRules) in the Amazon VPC documentation\.

 ## Grant Kinesis Data Firehose Access to a Splunk Destination<a name="using-iam-splunk"></a>